vynci/vynci-dev-v4/posts/robot-control-using-aws-iot-core/index.md

 ![Testing the Ionic App](./ionic_serve.png)

-This will run a web serve instance (live reload) that you can test and develop with.
+This will run a web server instance (live reload) that you can test and develop with.

 ### Building into iOS or Android